Superbike champion Jonathan Rea awarded honorary university degree

-Four-time World Superbike champion Jonathan Rea has received honorary degree for his outstanding contribution to sport.
+Four-time World Superbike champion Jonathan Rea has received an honorary degree for his outstanding contribution to sport.

 The Co Antrim racer who was awarded an MBE in 2017 received the honorary degree of Doctor of Letters (DLitt) from Ulster University at a ceremony earlier today.